unity-atoms/unity-atoms/docs/introduction/overview.md

 ## Responses

-A responses is raised by a listener in response to an event.
+A Responses is raised by a Listener in Response to an event.
 Responses can live both in the scene as [UnityEvents](https://docs.unity3d.com/ScriptReference/Events.UnityEvent.html) or outside the scene as a Scriptable Object in the shape of an Action.

 ### Actions

 An Action in Unity Atoms is a C# function as a Scriptable Object.
 An Action can be used as a response in a Listener.

-### Game Functions
+### Functions

 A Function in Unity Atoms is basically the same as an Action, but while an Actions does not return something a Function does.

+## Collections

+Collections stores multiple values.
+For all collections in Unity Atoms there is the possibility to add Events for when the following:

+-   For when an item is added.
+-   For when an item is removed.
+-   For when the collection is cleared.

+### Value Lists

+A Value List is an array of values that is stored as a Scriptable Object.

+### Lists

+A List is an array of Variables that is stored as a Scriptable Object.
+The Variables can be different types since it's using `AtomBaseVariable`.

+### Collections

+A collection is a set of Variables associated with a StringReference key and is stored as a Scriptable Object.
+The Variables can be different types since it's using `AtomBaseVariable`.